A short introduction

 Joyce has bought ten trees for her garden.
 She wants to plant these trees in five rows, with four trees in each row.

-Another Question: Joyce's neighbour George has bought nine trees for his garden.
+Another question: Joyce's neighbor George has bought nine trees for his garden.
 How can he plant these nine trees in ten rows, with three trees in each row?

 Grid

-Consider a grid of size 4 x 4 (i.e. sixteen squares), where all squares should get a color.
+Consider a grid of size 4 by 4 (i.e. sixteen squares), where all squares should get a color.
 The colored grid should meet the following conditions:

 • 4 squares should be colored blue,